Merijn68/outlier-detection/medium_draft.md

 This article shares practical insights from research using Fed H.15 market data, emphasizing that how you implement detection—particularly through windowing strategies—matters more than which specific algorithm you use.
 Business leaders will gain a realistic roadmap for adopting effective anomaly detection to improve data reliability and meet rising regulatory expectations.
 The full Python notebooks and code base used for this research are available on [GitHub](https://github.com/Merijn68/outlier-detection).

+What should you do differently after reading this:
+- Don’t rely on fixed thresholds — they break in volatile markets.
+- Try multiple detection approaches, not just one.
+- Use sliding windows where appropriate to give context to your anomaly detection (even with simple methods this can yield good results).
+- Evaluate the different methods against labeled anomalies before using them in production.
+- Involve analysts early to validate and tune thresholds.

+Who This Is For:
+- Financial risk managers and analysts seeking practical data quality tools
+- Data teams supporting FRTB and CRR3 compliance
+- Business leaders who want a scalable, low-maintenance detection approach

 ## 2. Why It Matters
 #### Business Perspective
 Financial markets generate enormous volumes of data every day, covering bond prices, currency rates, and more.
 The complexity arising from diverse data sources, brokers, and methodologies makes manual detection of inconsistencies nearly impossible.
 Automated anomaly detection is essential to ensure this data is reliable and trustworthy.